 Boil the eggs.
 To make perfect boiled eggs, place eggs in a pot of cold water (use enough water to cover the eggs), to the water add a tsp of sea salt and a glug of vinegar.
 Put a lid on the pot and put on a burner over high heat.
 Once the water begins to boil, turn the heat off and set a timer for 12 minutes.
 Immediately remove the eggs from the water and run them under cold water or place them in a bowl of cold water.
 After about 5 minutes they will be cool enough to touch.
 At this point peel the eggs and set them aside.

 Preheat your oven to 400 F and start heating up a cast iron skillet over low heat.
-Next take ¼ of the sausage and make a flat pancake out of it and place one egg in the center and carefully wrap the egg entirely in the sausage, then roll the whole thing in cornmeal.
-Do the same procedure using the rest of the eggs, sausage and cornmeal.
+Next take ¼ of the sausage and make a flat pancake out of it and place one egg in the center and carefully wrap the egg entirely in the sausage, then roll the whole thing in corn or almond meal.
+Do the same procedure using the rest of the eggs, sausage and corn or almond meal.

 Add some olive oil to the cast iron skillet – enough to cover the bottom about ¼ of an inch.
 Place the Scotch eggs in the skillet and brown on all sides.
 Then place in the oven on a cookie sheet and cook for about 10 minutes.
 Can be served immediately, or cooled and refrigerated for picnic food!